-Multiple sclerosis (MS) causes many symptoms that can affect different parts of your body and brain.
-It’s different for each person, so doctors treat your specific symptoms, whether your disease affects your mind, body, emotions, or any combination of the three.
+Multiple sclerosis (MS) symptoms can affect different parts of your body and brain.
+No two people have the same problems, so your doctors will develop a treatment plan just for you, whether the disease affects your mind, body, emotions, or any combination of the three.

 - Glatiramer acetate (Copaxone)